cmu-sei/iides/documentation/objects/organization.md

 # Organization

-The organization(s) involved in the incident.
+This is the organization(s) involved in the incident.
 At least one organization, the victim organization, should be included as part of an incident bundle.
-There may be other organizations involved, such as a competitor organization that benefitted from stolen data or pass through organization that received kickbacks.
+There may be other organizations involved, such as a competitor organization that benefitted from stolen data or a pass-through organization that received kickbacks.
 The victim organization(s) include all organizations negatively impacted by the incident, not just the organization(s) that employed the insider.

 ## Properties

-- **`id`** (required) *(string)* : A unique string that begins with "organization--" and is appended with a UUIDv4.
+- **`id`** (required) *(string)* : A unique string that begins with "organization--" and is appended with a UUIDv4
   - Uses pattern: ^organization--[0-9a-f]{8}-[0-9a-f]{4}-[0-9a-f]{4}-[0-9a-f]{4}-[0-9a-f]{12}$
-- **`name`** *(string)* : The name of the organization.
-E.g., "Company XYZ, Inc."
+- **`name`** *(string)* : The name of the organization (e.g., "Company XYZ, Inc.")
 - **`city`** *(string)* : The city where the organization is located.
-Use the address of the headquarters if the whole organization was affected or use the address of the local branch if only that local branch was affected.
+Use the address of the headquarters if the whole organization was affected.
+Use the address of the local branch if only that local branch was affected.
 - **`state`** *(string)* : The state where the organization is located.
-Use the address of the headquarters if the whole organization was affected or use the address of the local branch if only that local branch was affected.
+Use the address of the headquarters if the whole organization was affected.
+Use the address of the local branch if only that local branch was affected.
 - **`country`** *(string)* : The country where the organization is located.
-Use the address of the headquarters if the whole organization was affected or use the address of the local branch if only that local branch was affected.
+Use the address of the headquarters if the whole organization was affected.
+Use the address of the local branch if only that local branch was affected.
 Public implementations should use the standard codes provided by ISO 3166-1 alpha-2.
 - **`postal_code`** *(integer)* : The postal code of the organization.
-Use the address of the headquarters if the whole organization was affected or use the address of the local branch if only that local branch was affected.
+Use the address of the headquarters if the whole organization was affected.
+Use the address of the local branch if only that local branch was affected.
-- **`small_business`** *(boolean)* : TRUE if the organization is a privately owned business with 500 or fewer employees.
+- **`small_business`** *(boolean)* : TRUE if the organization is a privately owned business with 500 or fewer employees
-- **`industry_sector`** *(string)* : Top level category for the economic sector the organization belongs to.
-Note, sectors are dervied from the North American Industry Classification System (NAICS) version 2022 published by the United States Office of Management and Budget.
+- **`industry_sector`** *(string)* : Top-level category for the economic sector the organization belongs to.
+Note, sectors are derived from the North American Industry Classification System (NAICS) version 2022 published by the United States Office of Management and Budget.
 	- A constant from [industry-sector-vocab](#industry-sector-vocab)
   - Required if `industry_subsector` exists
-- **`industry_subsector`** *(string)* : Second level category for the economic sector the organization belongs to.
-This value MUST map back to industry_sector.
-E.g., if sector is "9", subsector must be "9.x"
+- **`industry_subsector`** *(string)* : Second-level category for the economic sector the organization belongs to.
+This value MUST map back to industry_sector (e.g., if sector is "9," subsector must be "9.x").
 	- A constant from [industry-subsector-vocab](#industry-subsector-vocab)
-- **`business`** *(string)* : Description of the organization's business.
+- **`business`** *(string)* : Description of the organization's business
-- **`parent_company`** *(string)* : Name of the organization's parent company, if applicable.
+- **`parent_company`** *(string)* : Name of the organization's parent company, if applicable
-- **`incident_role`** (required) *(string)* : The organization's role in the incident.
+- **`incident_role`** (required) *(string)* : The organization's role in the incident
 	- A constant from [org-role-vocab](#org-role-vocab)

 ## Vocabularies